The Bully Back Series

 Adam Bruckner is the Director of the Helping Hand Rescue Mission in Philadelphia.

-Angel Williams is a wonderful freshman at Bodine High School in Philadelphia.
-He wears a size 13 shoe, has a little brother named Savion, and lost his front tooth this summer in a frisbee melee.
+Angel Williams is a wonderful Senior at Bodine High School in Philadelphia.
+He wears a size 13 shoe, has a little brother named Savion, and lost his front teeth in a frisbee melee.

-Savion Williams is a 5th grader at Kearny Elementary School.
+Savion Williams is an 8th grader at Kearny Elementary School.
 He was the inspiration for Timmy, the wimpy little brother in "Better Bullying."
 He is an avid reader and currently does not "like like" any girls in his class.